chinmayrane8485/Credit-Score/README.md

 Challenges in obtaining credit, and if approved, the terms may be less favorable.

 **Methods:
-Importing Libraries
+Importing Libraries,
-Loading Data Files
+Loading Data Files,
-Data Overview
+Data Overview,
-Data Defining
+Data Defining,
-Data Cleaning
+Data Cleaning,
-Data Visualizations
+Data Visualizations,
-Model Performance
+Model Performance,
 Result**